Huskyeder/stackato-doc/user/reference/client-ref.rst

 		Whether the buildpack will be used for staging or not.

+        --locked

+		Whether the buildpack can be modified or not.

         --no-enabled
           Complementary alias of --enabled.
+        --no-locked
+          Complementary alias of --locked.
         --no-prompt

 	    Disable interactive queries.

-        --no-trace
-          Complementary alias of --trace.
         --non-interactive
           Alias of --no-prompt.
         --noprompt